 In 2010; she began to work directly for the Mayor’s office and was responsible for a wide portfolio and team that developed and delivered the Mayor’s policies relating to human capital.
 This covered health, culture, sport, children and young people, education, equality and community integration.
 Her team annually delivered in excess of £80 million of programmes for the Mayor ranging from European Social funded youth projects to major public health programmes.
 More recently she worked for a health consultancy working with health and care organisations in London.
 She is a trustee of a housing association and an adult ex-offender charity.

-An opportunity became available for Eche to join Guy’s and St Thomas’ NHS Foundation Trust as a Management Trainee in Autumn 2020.
-He worked as an Assistant Service Manager in Radiology and assisted the management team with achieving performance targets and providing pastoral support to staff throughout the pandemic.
-Eche is also completing a Business and Management masters’ degree at the University of Kent, which will finish in 2022.
-More recently, Eche has joined the Neighbourhood and Wellbeing Delivery Alliance to improve access and quality of care through neighbourhood-led initiatives for all Lambeth Residents.
+An opportunity became available for Eche to join Guy’s and St Thomas’ NHS Foundation Trust (GSTT) as a Management Trainee in Autumn 2020.
+Eche completed his Senior Leaders Master’s Degree Apprenticeship in 2022 and was awarded a distinction in Business and Management at the University of Kent, as well as Charted Manager Status.
+Eche has since has joined the Neighbourhood and Wellbeing Delivery Alliance to improve access and quality of care through neighbourhood-led initiatives for all Lambeth Residents.